-Owner's Warranty Responsibilities:
+Owner's Warranty Responsibilities

-- As the small off-road equipment owner, you are responsible for the performance of the required maintenance listed in your Operator's Manual.
-John Deere recommends that you retain all receipts covering maintenance on your small off-road engine equipment, but John Deere can not deny warranty solely for lack of receipts or for your failure to ensure the performance of all scheduled maintenance. - As the small off-road engine equipment owner, you should however be aware that John Deere may deny you warranty coverage if your small offroad equipment or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications. - You are responsible for presenting your small off-road engine equipment to an authorized John Deere Commercial and Consumer Equipment Retailer as soon as a problem exists.
+As the spark ignited off-road engine equipment owner, you are responsible for the performance of the required maintenance listed in your Operator's Manual.
+John Deere recommends that you retain all receipts covering maintenance on your spark ignited off-road engine equipment, but John Deere cannot deny warranty solely for lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

+- As the spark ignited off-road engine equipment owner, you should however be aware that John Deere may deny you warranty coverage if your spark ignited off-road engine equipment or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications. - You are responsible for presenting your spark ignited off-road engine equipment to a John Deere Turf and Utility distribution center or service center as soon as a problem exists.
 The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.
-If you have a question regarding your warranty coverage, you should contact your John Deere Commercial and Consumer Equipment Retailer, or the John Deere Customer Contact Center at 1-800-537-8233.
+If you have a question regarding your warranty coverage, you should contact your John Deere Turf and Utility retailer, or the John Deere Customer Contact Center at 1- 800-537-8233, or e-mail John Deere from www.Deere.com.

-General Emissions Warranty Coverage:
+General Emissions Warranty Coverage

 The warranty period begins on the date the equipment is delivered to an ultimate purchaser.
-John Deere warrants to the ultimate purchaser and each subsequent purchaser that the small off-road engine equipment is:
+John Deere warrants to the ultimate purchaser and each subsequent purchaser that the spark ignited off-road engine equipment is:

-- Designed, built and equipped so as to conform to all applicable regulations adopted by the Air Resources Board; - •Designed, built and equipped so as to conform at the time of sale with applicable U.S. Environmental Protection Agency regulations under 40 CFR Part 90: and,

-• Free from defects in materials and workmanship which cause such engine to fail to conform with applicable regulations for a period of two years of engine use from the date of sale to the ultimate purchaser.
+- Designed, built and equipped so as to conform to all applicable regulations adopted by the California Air Resources Board; - Designed, built and equipped so as to conform at the time of sale with applicable U.S. Environmental Protection Agency regulations under 40 CFR Parts 1054 and 1060: and, - Free from defects in materials and workmanship which cause such engine to fail to conform with applicable regulations for a period of two years of engine use from the date of sale to the ultimate purchaser.